robitalec/ScaleInMultilayerNetworks/paper/manuscript.md

 Social network positions are frequently used to represent the social environment that an individual experiences or their social phenotype.
-Social phenotypes are increasingly linked to important fitness for individuals of various species, including primates (e.g. Brent, Ruiz-Lambides, & Platt, 2017; Thompson, 2019), dolphins (e.g. Stanton & Mann, 2012; Stanton, Gibson, & Mann, 2011), and birds (e.g. McDonald, 2007; Royle, Pike, Heeb, Richner, & Kolliker, 2012).
-Both temporal, seasons and stages of life, and social scales, types of interactions, have emerged as important for understanding fitness consequences in the context of social network positions (Almeling, Hammerschmidt, Sennhenn-Reulen, Freund, & Fischer, 2016; Berger, Lemaître, Allainé, Gaillard, & Cohas, 2015; Brent, Ruiz-Lambides, & Platt, 2017; Holekamp, Smith, Strelioff, Van Horn, & Watts, 2012).
+Social phenotypes are increasingly linked to important fitness for individuals of various species, including primates (Brent, Ruiz-Lambides, and Platt 2017; Thompson 2019), dolphins (Stanton and Mann 2012; Stanton, Gibson, and Mann 2011), and birds (McDonald 2007;
+Royle et al. 2012).
+Both temporal, seasons and stages of life, and social scales, types of interactions, have emerged as important for understanding fitness consequences in the context of social network positions (Almeling et al. 2016, @Berger\_2015, @Brent\_2017,
+@Holekamp\_2012).
 Multilayer networks provide a way to bridge these different scales so that we can examine social phenotypes in more holistic ways rather than looking at each scale separately as has traditionally been done.

 For instance, social scale is major consideration for social network analysis, especially in the context of different types of relationships,